 - 6.1.
 The Insurance Fund is reviewed on an annual basis by our broker to provide the Council with the confidence and assurance that there are sufficient monies within the fund to cover actual and potential losses.
 The review uses actual claim figures and statistical analysis to calculate how claims are expected to change over time before they are eventually concluded. - 6.2.
-In addition to the Fund Review, the handling policies and procedures are reviewed when claims are litigated by our representing solicitor.
-In addition our insurers carry out audits and last year Zurich undertook the audit, the report states "Norfolk CC achieved an excellent result following this technical file review, and scored highly in the majority of their claims handling phases.
-The overall quality of claims handling found at Norfolk CC was of an excellent standard."
-In conclusion Zurich have decided that they do not need to audit our process until next year at the earliest. - 6.3.
+In addition to the actual claims held on the book of liabilities the review also looks at the whole insurance market to determine what may be brought against the Council in future years.
+These claims are known as incurred but not reported (INBR), the incident may have occurred but has not been developed into a claim or notified to the Council and the review provides statistical analysis of what value may be placed on such claims.
+An allowance is then made within the fund to cover such claims should they arise at a future date. - 6.3.
+The handling policies and procedures are reviewed when claims are litigated by our representing solicitor who ensure that the claim has been handled in an appropriate way and to industry standards.
+Furthermore, our insurers carry out audits on open and closed claims, the overall quality of claims handling found at Norfolk CC has been of an excellent standard.
+As a result, ZM have agreed that they will undertake another audit in July 2019 to ensure that the team is still delivering the high industry standards required. - 6.4.
 As part of the general auditing process Claims Managers carry out random reviews of files at various times throughout the life of a claim to ensure consistency.
-In addition we have sessions with members of our panel solicitors who provide training and assurance in the context of national standards.
+We also have sessions with members of our panel solicitors who provide training and assurance in the context of national standards.
 Where a claim is litigated all documentation and information will be reviewed in conjunction with legal experts to ensure there is an effective course of action in defending.